axgonz/rust-leptos-spa/README.md

 # Leptos App

-A Single Page Application (SPA) in Rust using Leptos framework, Tailwind CSS and Trunk build tools.
+SPA template in Rust using Leptos framework.

 ## Overview